OCSYT/upvote/README.md

 Upvote is a Reddit-esque web application that allows users to create posts, upvote and downvote posts, and comment on posts in a multi-threaded, nested list.

-The project is built using Next.js with the /app router and [Tailwind CSS](https://tailwindcss.com/), and uses [Auth.js (formerly Next Auth)](https://authjs.dev/) for user authentication.
-The data is stored in a Postgres database, which is created and accessed with raw SQL queries using the `pg` package.

-The project is a work in progress and is not yet complete.

-## Features

-- [x] View a list of posts
-- [x] View a single post
-- [x] Create a post
-- [x] Upvote and downvote posts
-- [x] Pagination of posts
-- [x] Comment on posts
-- [x] Nested comments (recursive lists)
-- [x] User authentication

 ## Setup instructions

 1. Fork the repository (check "copy the main branch only") and clone your fork to your local machine